jalbertsr/learn-swift-dicee/README.md

 ### Description

-Simple app that rall 2 dices with UIButton Control or with Shake Gesture
+Simple app that roll 2 dices with UIButton Control or with Shake Gesture

 ### Demo